nwawrzyniak/nwju/README.md

 ---
 ## Disclaimer
-I do not take any warranty for the usage of this library, though I intend to maintain this library as well as possible and will respond on to all feedback.
+I do not take any warranty for the usage of this library, though I intend to maintain this library as well as possible and will respond to every feedback I receive.
 Currently the library is getting a complete overhaul.